 But how do you know when shares are expensive or cheap?
 Often it’s really hard to tell until after the fact.
 And even the pros can end up getting their timing wrong.
 This is where dollar cost averaging comes in.

 Dollar-cost averaging is when you choose to invest a certain amount on a particular investment regularly, regardless of what the price is.
 This means when prices are high you will end up with fewer shares, but when prices are low you will end up with more.

 This is an investment technique that aims to average out the amount you spend on shares over time, rather than catching the market at a specific high or low point.

 Say I'm interested in buying some shares in the NZ Top 50 fund.
 They might cost me $2.40 per unit today, $2.50 next month, and $2.20 the month after that.
 If I invested $100 each month I'd have 127.12 units with an average price of $2.36 per unit.

 If I purchase all $300 worth at today's price of $2.40, then I would only have 125 units.

 While that doesn’t sound like that much, if we extrapolate that out over bigger amounts and over your whole investing life, it can add up quite quickly.
 Not to mention the added stress of wondering whether you’ve just bought everything at the very top of the market (or sold everything at the bottom)!

 Averaging-in can be a really handy way to avoid the ups and downs of financial markets and is a technique every investor should consider using.
-Sharesies enables dollar-cost averaging really well as you don’t get charged per transaction.
+Auto-investing through Sharesies is a really simple way to put dollar-cost averaging into practice.

-This means you can make regular purchases of small amounts whenever you like and start getting some runs on the board with as little as $5, rather than having to save up until you have larger amounts to invest.
+This means you can make regular purchases of small amounts whenever you like and start getting some runs on the board, rather than having to save up until you have larger amounts to invest.